Moving Into a New Home: A Checklist

 • Paper products like toilet paper and paper towels

-• Shower curtains and new liners
+• Shower curtains and new shower liners

 • Blinds or curtains

-• Lamps for added lights
+• Lamps for additional lighting

 • Furniture